Introduction

 Day 1: Les Houches – Les Contamines

-To begin the Half TMB, it is possible to arrive in Les Houches in the morning and start hiking the TMB around 11 am.
+To begin the Half TMB, you can arrive in Les Houches in the morning and start hiking the TMB around 11 am.
 You will have enough time to do it.
-We left around 5 am by car and arrived around 11 am in Les Houches.
+We left by car around 5 am and arrived in Les Houches around 11 am.

 If you arrive from Chamonix, there are free shuttle buses to Les Houches.

-Otherwise, it might be a good idea to consider arriving one day earlier and staying overnight in Les Houches.
-Either at a Camping in Les Houches or at an Hotel in les Houches
+Otherwise, it might be a good idea to arrive one day early and stay overnight in Les Houches.
+Either at a campground in the Houches or in a hotel.

-Located 40 minutes (3-4km) after Les Contamines.
-Luckily, you can take the free shuttle from Les Contamines which will drop you off in front of the camping area.
+Located 40 minutes (3-4km) from Les Contamines.
+Luckily, you can take the free shuttle from Les Contamines, which will drop you off in front of the camping area.

 - Service: Toilets, hot showers, electricity at the shower area, sinks, café/bar, covered and open area for cooking.